The Non-Developer's OpenClaw Playbook Is Live

 What I Actually Built

 My OpenClaw agent runs on an iMac in my living room.
-Here's what it does while I'm at work selling car stereos:
+Here's what the stack actually does while I'm at work selling car stereos:

 The Mistakes That Cost Me Money